pocandraspoc/TwitterPredictStream/README.md

 for i in range(990,1000):
 	pprint(df.quantile(i/1000))

 My training seque len is going to be 23 it is might long a bit but we are going to see
+I am going to hash all the links as: last_eight_char(md5(http))
 ### Thank you [atajti](https://github.com/atajti) for the starting data!